New Delhi railway station: Road

 State Entry Road, on entrance abutting Paharganj, provides an alternative route to the congested Chelmsford Road.

 Attractions nearby

 Around 8 temples and 5 mosques are situated in the vicinity of the station.
 A temple, the Lankeshwar Mahadev Temple, is located on platforms 6–7, while a mosque, Masjid Ghareeb Shah, is situated on platforms 2–3.

 The historic Mughal-era edifices of Ajmeri Gate and Ghaziuddin's Mosque are also located in the vicinity of the station.
 The AMASR Act regulates construction in the vicinity of centrally-protected monuments.

 Issues

 Accidents

-On 15 February 2025, at least 18 people were killed in a stempede at the New Delhi railway station as passengers tried to board trains heading to the 2025 Prayagraj Kumbh Mela.
+On 15 February 2025, at least 18 people were killed in a stampede at the New Delhi railway station as passengers tried to board trains heading to the 2025 Prayagraj Kumbh Mela.

 Vehicle traffic congestion

 Vehicle traffic congestion at the station has been a persistent issue.